Femoral Anteversion in Children

 - Bowed legs

-The bowed leg stance actually helps the child balance as he or she stands.
-Balance is not as steady when the child tries to stand and walk with the feet close together or with the feet turned out.
-He or she may trip and fall.
+The bowed leg stance actually helps the child balance as they stand.
+Balance is not as steady when the child tries to stand and walk with the feet close together or with the feet turned in.
+They may trip and fall.

 The symptoms of femoral anteversion may seem like other health problems.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is femoral anteversion diagnosed in a child?

-Femoral anteversion is often detected when a child is 4 to 6 years old.
-You may also first notice it when your child is starting to learn how to walk.
-But it may be present in different aged children for different reasons.
+Femoral anteversion is often detected when a child is between ages 4 and 6.
+You may also first notice it when your child is learning to walk.
+But it may be present in children of different ages for different reasons.

 Your child’s healthcare provider can diagnose femoral anteversion with a physical exam.
-During the exam, he or she asks about your child’s birth history and if other family members are known to have the condition.
+During the exam, they will ask about your child’s birth history and if other family members are known to have the condition.
 Your child usually will not need X-rays.

 How is femoral anteversion treated in a child?